 1st at the Brown-Roger-Siegel Competition (1996), Gottesman-Prize at the Aviv-Competition in Jerusalem (2007)

-Amihai Grosz is also a founding member of the Jerusalem String Quartet.
-In addition, the violist has performed as a chamber musician at prestigious festivals in Israel, the Netherlands and Switzerland.
+Amihai Grosz is a founding member of the Jerusalem String Quartet and also plays in the Philharmonic Octet.
+In addition, the violist has performed as a chamber musician with partners including Yefim Bronfman, Emmanuel Pahud, Mitsuko Uchida, Janine Jansen and Julian Rachlin, at prestigious venues and festivals in Israel, the Netherlands and Switzerland and the UK.
 Amihai Grosz plays an instrument made by Gasparo da Salò from the 16th century which is on loan to him for life from a private collection.